zedansk/casinoBot/README.md

 # casinoBot
-Requirement: just credit the my username Entropy (discord) or EntropicGravity (github)
+Requirement: just credit the my username Entropy (discord) or EntropicGravity (github) for the code, and credit Jaylen for the image.

 Have fun with this.
 Some functions are ineffecient, and the storage is basic.